PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-09 10:50:58
+Last updated: 2024-04-09 10:51:34
-Random Quote: Did you just bring a bomb into a hospital? - Jesse Pinkman
+Random Quote: They may separate us, but they'll never be able to destroy us. - Pablo Escobar